alphagov/government-service-design-manual/service-manual/measurement/digital-takeup.md

 ## The level of digital take-up to aim for

-The publication '[Digital Landscape research](http://publications.cabinetoffice.gov.uk/digital/research/)' found that 82% of adults in the UK are online, so it's sensible to aim for something in that region.
-However, about [a third](http://publications.cabinetoffice.gov.uk/digital/research/#fig-2) of those online have never accessed government information or services online, so this will involve a significant channel shift for most services.
+The [Digital Landscape Research](/government/publications/digital-landscape-research) found that 82% of adults in the UK are online, so it's sensible to aim for something in that region.
+However, about a third of those online have never accessed government information or services online, so this will involve a significant channel shift for most services.

 ## Services for users who are more or less than 82% online